openebs/openebs/contribute/process/oep-template.md

 ## Drawbacks [optional]

-Why should this OEP _not_ be implemented.
+Why should this OEP _not_ be implemented?

 ## Alternatives [optional]

-Similar to the `Drawbacks` section the `Alternatives` section is used to highlight and record other possible approaches to delivering the value proposed by a OEP.
+Similar to the `Drawbacks` section the `Alternatives` section is used to highlight and record other possible approaches to delivering the value proposed by an OEP.

 ## Infrastructure Needed [optional]

 Use this section if you need things from the project/owner.
 Examples include a new subproject, repos requested, github details.
-Listing these here allows a owner to get the process for these resources started right away.
+Listing these here allows an owner to get the process for these resources started right away.